UNODISASTER/UNODisaster/README.md

 * Knowledge Transfer
 * How systems mediate action
 * How mixed media can be done cheaply and effectively

+### Work done in this cateogory
+LaLone, Nicolas.
+"Gameplay as Network: Understanding the Consequences of Automation on Play and Use."
+International Conference on Human-Computer Interaction.
+Springer, Cham, 2021.
+LaLone, Nicolas.
+"A tale of Dungeons & Dragons and the origins of the game platform."
+Analog Game Studies 3.6 (2019).

 Work is currently under way within each of these distinct headings.